codatio/codat-docs/docs/lending/overview.md

 ## Why use it?

 We have done the heavy lifting for you by building integrations to the platforms your customers already use and handling the complexity of standardization.
-We also provide pre-calculated accounting and commerce metrics and easily digestible insights that you didn’t have before, helping you automate and make smarter risk assessments.
+Our Lending API comes with a range of features that make customer data easier to collect and process, and gives you insights you didn’t have before on the accuracy of the data shared.

-#### With our Lending API, you can:
+#### With the Lending API, you can:

 1. Automate affordability assessments using categorized bank data.
 2. Assess financial strength of a company with our debt report.